Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 Step 6: Diagnose Evaporator Prong Icing

-In some cases, the evaporator prongs on the EFIC189 freeze over completely, preventing new ice from forming and breaking the ice production cycle.
-This occurs when water doesn’t drain properly from the prongs between cycles.
+In some cases, the evaporator prongs on the EFIC189 freeze over completely, preventing new ice from forming and disrupting the ice production cycle.
+This happens when water doesn’t drain properly from the prongs between cycles.

 Visual Inspection